-a period of time when a student or new graduate gets practical experience in a job, often without pay
+a period of time when a student or new graduate gets practical experience in a job, often without pay a positive experience: all three the most negative experiences: Lauren

 What do you think the advantages and disadvantages are?

 Advantages:Graduates get useful experience, referees, and skills for their CVs.Disadvantages:They often get no pay and can feel exploited by employers.
 Many have to get an evening job to pay for their rent, food, and expenses, and others end up in debt.